southworks/Agents/docs/index.md

 Copilot Studio is the recommended path to explore creating agents easily and quickly, using the Power Platform.
 It provides the capabilities for using and applying Generative AI experiences, manually authored topics and more.
 The intention is to continue working on making easier ways for agents to work together, regardless of where or how they are built.
 There are two ways Copilot Studio can be used with the Agents SDK today:

 - Developers can create their main agent experience using the Agents SDK and refer to other agents, including those built using Copilot Studio.
-There is a sample on this here to get started
+There is a sample in the repo to get started above called 'Copilot Studio Skill'
-- They can use the Agent Framework SDK to create a ‘Skill’ and implement this from within Copilot Studio.
+- They can use the Agents SDK to create a ‘Skill’ and implement this from within Copilot Studio.
 A sample is coming soon for this.

 ### Q: Where can I add in my own AI Services to build an AI Agent